 If you stay consistent, you can experience 'significant improvement within 7–15 days'.

 This article is for educational purposes only.
 It does not replace professional medical advice.
 Always consult your healthcare provider before making major dietary or lifestyle changes.
+By incorporating these Ayurvedic tips for acid reflux, you can naturally manage acidity without relying heavily on medications.
+Simple habits like drinking cumin-fennel water, maintaining regular meal timings, and managing stress can make a significant difference in your digestive health.